Pavster84/Cybersmart/README.md

 # Cybersmart Automation

 # Introduction
-Create automation framework for the website https://hudson-poutine-83447.herokuapp.com/ using Python programming language with the pytest framework
+Create an automation framework for the website https://hudson-poutine-83447.herokuapp.com/ using Python programming language with the pytest framework

 Test the checkout functionality which consist of the following requirements
 -	Submit a checkout request